 Imagine a game.
 It is played by a team.
 They are really good and they usually win.
-When they do make a mistake, or lose, they are exceptional at analysing what went wrong, of coming up with a remedial strategy, of training and practicing to make sure the mistakes don’t happen again.
+When they do make a mistake or lose, they are exceptional at analysing what went wrong, of coming up with a remedial strategy, of training and practising to make sure the mistakes don’t happen again.
 If they cannot do this alone, with their existing people, they hire someone to help them.

 Sometimes there’s a losing streak.
-No-one can work out why.
+No one can work out why.
 The team responds by blaming each other, or the coach, or the management.
 There are resignations, someone gets fired.
 New people join the team.
 The game continues and performance improves.

 One day, one of the team members notices something.

 The pitch is changing.
 It is shrinking.
 Imperceptible to the others, this odd change is ignored, the one bringing the news is mistaken, it is an optical illusion, the pitch has been the same for a hundred years - how could it possibly be changing now?
 Unthinkable.

 Then a second team member sees the edges of the pitch moving in.
 Then a third.
 Still, no one listens and the tension mounts.
 There is disagreement, and dysfunction, some-people leave, and others go off sick because they feel distressed from being ignored.
 Fresh team members who are not interested in examining the pitch’s dimensions are recruited.
 They huddle - face inwards and strategise.
 They train.
 They bring in expert help.
 They win and win again.
 They are performing perfectly.
 There is nothing to worry about.

 But the pitch is still shrinking and now everyone can see it.
 But they are still functioning perfectly.
 They stick to their game plan.
 They are winning despite the shrinking pitch - why change anything?

 One day the pitch disappears altogether.
 The game is over.
 Excellence, performance, success, efficiency, and esprit du corp are all irrelevant.